 People living with disabilities face considerable day-to-day challenges, and we don’t want accessing vital training to be one of them.
 We’re aware that travelling to training sessions, accessing appropriate online technology or being able to keep up with high volumes of information in a short space of time can make training impossible for some people.

-This is why, despite already offering accessible training as much as possible, we will be hosting two free relaxed training sessions this year.
-These sessions have been designed specifically for anyone who requires a slower, more laid-back approach to learning.
+This is why, despite already offering accessible training as much as possible, we now host relaxed training sessions throughout the year.
+These sessions have been designed who prefers or requires a slower, more laid-back approach to learning.

 What is ‘relaxed training’?